kwiksher/Solar2DTux/platform/linux/docs/BuildingForAndroid.md

  __IMPORTANT__: The snap version of Android Studio __WILL NOT WORK__.
 Please ensure that you install the native version for your Linux distribution.

  If a non-snap version of Android Studio is not available in your package manager, please download the zip versoin of Android Studio directly from their website and extract it to ~/android-studio.
 You can then launch it via `cd ~/android-studio/bin &&  .studio.sh`.

+ __NOTE:__ Do __NOT__ change the default installation paths provided by Android studio.
+The builder expects your SDK installation path to be `~/Android/Sdk` - changing this is going to cause builds to fail.
+It is vital that you leave things at their default values.

 **Step 2**